cadms/resfinder/README.md

 4. install KMA (optional)
 5. Download ResFinder database
 6. Download PointFinder database
-7. Download DisinFinder database
-8. Index databases with KMA (if installed)
+7. Index databases with KMA (if installed)
-9. Test installation
+8. Test installation

 A small script has been written to automate this process.
 It is available from the scripts directory and is named install_resfinder.sh.
 It is very simple and might